 You can’t fully digest and absorb all the nutrients and qi in food.
 Why?
 Because you lack Jing to support your digestion system to function efficiently.

 Ordinary people overconsume their Jing through multiple unhealthy habits.
 Watching TV, listening to music, playing games non-stop for hours.
-Drinking alcohol and cold drinks every day, taking drugs or medications regularly, and having excessive sex.
+Drinking alcohol and cold drinks daily, taking drugs or medications regularly, and having excessive sex.
 By the way, sex is not prohibited in qigong.

 Ordinary people supplement their Jing when sleeping or eating.
-Unfortunately, they also develop sleep and digestion issues because of their unhealthy habits.
+Unfortunately, their unhealthy habits also develop sleep and digestion issues.
 So their entire life over consumes and hardly replenishes Jing.

 Qi, the energy